scottadamgordon/my_sourcetree_test/once_upon_a_time.md

 # Chapter 3

 Chapter 3 wants to get started, but it thinks that the information in Chapter 1 and Chapter 2 could be *vital* to its endeavors.

+Fortune is in chapter 1 and 3s favor, they were merged successfully.
+Chapter 2 is still blowing in the wind.
+But for how long?